 Battier picked over-scheduling as his number one issue and used himself as an example.
 Battier said he graduated Duke as a religion major because it fit with his practice schedule, not because it was anything he was particularly interested in.
 This presents one of the main issues with college student-athletes (at least in my view): the students seem to sometimes focus more on the second half of “student-athlete.”
 I’m firmly of the belief that “student” comes first in “student-athlete” because academics should always be a priority, but we have seen time and time again, like with the 2005 UNC basketball team, or #1 overall NBA pick Ben Simmons, that student-athletes are mostly there to play sports.
 Buffalo Bills QB Cardale Jones, who attended The Ohio State University, expressed on Twitter his frustration with the fact that students were told to attend classes: “Why should we have to go to class if we came here to play FOOTBALL, we ain’t come to play SCHOOL [sic], classes are POINTLESS.”

 All of this is a very long-winded way of saying that there has to be a better system in place than the one currently in place.
-Large DI programs are not fooling anyone into believing that a majority of their students-athletes in the big sports (football and basketball) are actually attending classes, so the NCAA either needs to stop pretending that the student-athletes are at school to learn, or make it more about education.
+Large DI programs are not fooling anyone into believing that a majority of their student-athletes in the big sports (football and basketball) are actually attending classes, so the NCAA either needs to stop pretending that the student-athletes are at school to learn, or make it more about education.
 I don’t have a perfect system to propose, but there has to be something better than the way it’s done now.
 Introducing a salary for NCAA student-athletes is probably not the best way to go, and as Marcus Lattimore and Shane Battier mentioned, student-athletes are already compensated in other ways.
 Student-athletes are given comps (free tickets) to every game, but if they don’t give them to family or friends, they aren’t permitted to sell the tickets.
 Marcus Lattimore questioned the fairness of this practice: ‘The NCAA makes a ton of money off the players’ efforts and we don’t get any cut of that, is that fair?’

 Not in any respect.
 But to be fair, student-athletes in bigger DI programs do get paid, it’s just under the table.
 We all know what’s going on at those postgame team dinners.
 Salary really shouldn’t be the main issue here for the student-athletes or the NCAA, and I think Shane Battier had the best point of the entire day when he addressed this issue: “Money wouldn’t be a life changer in college–change lives within college scholarships.
 If we want to be about education let’s make it about education; offer any student who graduates [and doesn’t forego their college eligibility early to enter any drafts] a full ride to any graduate degree.”